 - Strengthening a theory or model

-Your research proposal must include proper citations for every source you have used, and full publication details should always be included in the reference list.
+Last but not least, your research proposal must include correct citations for every source you have used, compiled in a reference list.
 To create citations quickly and easily, you can use our free APA citation generator.

-In some cases, you might have to include a detailed timeline of the project, explaining exactly what you will do at each stage and how long it will take.
-Check the requirements of your programme or funding body to see if this is required.
+Some institutions or funders require a detailed timeline of the project, asking you to forecast what you will do at each stage and how long it may take.
+While not always required, be sure to check the requirements of your project.

 |1.
 Background research and literature review||